aritrabiswas2004/novascript-source/BUILTINS.md

 - ### `sum(numA, numB, ...)`

 The `sum()` function returns the calculated sum of all args passed in the function.
 Works only for numeric literals.
-When arrays are supported in NovaScript, the function definition will be modified.

 ```javascript
 print(sum(1,2,3,4))